back-slash/pyopengl_gl_stubs/README.md

 ## Overview

-`pyopengl_gl_stubs` provides comprehensive type stubs for the OpenGL.GL bindings in the PyOpenGL library.
-These stubs are designed to improve code completion and overall developer productivity when working in Python.
+`pyopengl_gl_stubs` provides type stubs for the OpenGL.GL bindings in the PyOpenGL library.
+These stubs are designed to improve developer productivity when working in Python.

 ## Features

-- **Detailed Type Annotations**: Includes precise type definitions for OpenGL functions and constants.
+- **Detailed Type Annotations**: Includes definitions for OpenGL functions and constants.

 ## Example